Ostorlab/ostorlab_insecure_android_app/README.markdown

 *  SerializableMemoryCorruption :
 > Controlling the object and json payload of the serializable can be used to cause memory corruption with native android library such as [VirtualRefBasePtr](https://github.com/aosp-mirror/platform_frameworks_base/blob/6bebb8418ceecf44d2af40033870f3aabacfe36e/core/java/com/android/internal/util/VirtualRefBasePtr.java),

+* Path Traversal Vulnerability
+>  Note that calling getLastPathSegment on the Uri parameter is not safe.
+A malicious app can supply an encoded Uri path like %2F..%2F..path%2Fto%2Fsecret.txt so the result of getLastPathSegment will be /../../path/to/secret.txt.[link](https://support.google.com/faqs/answer/7496913?hl=en)